 So, why not practice your short game during this time.

 A fun way is to measure the distance to the temporary pin or hole and try to get the ball as close to the pin as possible without much roll.
-This can help your short game tremendously in determining exact distances for each of your wedges.
+This can help your short game tremendously in determining the exact distances or carry for each of your wedges.

 5. Be sure to stretch.